IanHowerton/SuperValidator/README.md

   print(result.failureMessage)
 }
 ```
+##Creating your own validation expressions##

-Declare your own — simple expression...
+###Declare your own — simple expression...###
 ```swift
 let zip = ValidationExpression(expression: "^\\d{5}(-\\d{4})?$", description: "Zip Code",failureDescription: "Invalid Zip Code”)
 ```
-…and apply it to a textBox programmatically
+…and apply it to a UITextField programmatically
 ```swift
 txtZip.validationExpression = zip
 ```

+##More advanced validation##
-**More advanced validation — adds sub-rules for more user friendly hints on how to fix a problem and text transformation / cleaning**
+* adds sub-rules for more user friendly hints on how to fix a problem

-Transformation is done BEFORE validation and is optional
+* text transformation / cleaning **(Transformation is done BEFORE validation and is optional)**

 **Special note:**

-interfaceBuilderAliases is used in the Validation class and is only relevant to the built in classes (classes referenced in the enum).
+**_interfaceBuilderAliases_ is used in the Validation class and is only relevant to the built in classes (classes referenced in the enum).
 Feel free to edit the file to add your own.
-The aliases are what someone can enter into IB on a UITextField in order to easily apply validation.
+The aliases are what someone can enter into IB on a UITextField in order to easily apply validation.**
 ```swift
 let zip = ValidationExpression(expression: "^\\d{5}(-\\d{4})?$", description: "Zip Code",failureDescription: "Invalid Zip Code", hints: [
   ValidationRule(priority: 1, expression: "\\d{5}", failureDescription: "Zip code must be 5 characters"),